 -Close any unnecessary applications while recording.

-If you are still having trouble with your Interface playing or recording audio cleanly please contact our Tech Support Team via the Contact Support Link.
+If you are still having trouble with your Interface playing or recording audio cleanly please Contact Technical Support.